Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 Let's be honest, you will quickly need (at least):

 - **a router**: for navigation
-- **a state manager**: centralize and manage your application state in a single source of truth (the application store)
+- **a state manager**: to centralize and manage your application state in a single source of truth (the application store)

 The React's team doesn't provide any of those & won't give you any advice about what to use.
-For that there is some popular options out there.
+But there is some popular options out there for that.
 <small>N.B.
 I didn't make any real research about how popular they are, so that's mostly my feeling… guess you'll have to go it with even if I'm wrong 😐</small>.

 On the contrary, Vue's team provides some official packages.